jck-18/gitlab-enagament/README.md

 - `--knowledgebase`: Path to the knowledgebase directory (default: "knowledgebase")
 - `--top-k`: Number of top documents to retrieve (default: 3)
 - `--model`: Sentence transformer model to use (default: "all-MiniLM-L6-v2")
+- `--use-llm`: Use LLM for response generation
+- `--llm-model`: Gemini model to use (default: "gemini-2.0-flash")
+- `--setup-llm`: Set up the LLM API key

 ## RAG Implementation Details